Techtonica/curriculum/javascript/newer-JS-features.md

 }
 sum(2,3,4,5,6) // arguments.reduce is not a function
 ```
-This is where Rest comes in.
-Rest  collects all remaining arguments or rest of the arguments and puts them into an array.
-The dots means gather the rest of the parameters into an array, so the rest parameters must be at the end.
-Rest is the opposite of Spread.
-In spread we're spreading things out, but in Rest we're collecting all things into a single parameter.
+This is where `rest` comes in. `rest` collects all remaining arguments, or the _rest_ of the arguments, and puts them into an array.
+The dots mean  "gather the rest of the parameters into an array", so the `rest` parameters must be at the end. `rest` is the opposite of _spread_.
+In _spread_, we're spreading things out, but in `rest` we're collecting all things into a single parameter.

 ```javascript
 function sumOfAllArray (...arr) {